 Boston Bridge is delighted to announce its recent affiliation with the MIT AgeLab in Cambridge.
 The AgeLab, under the direction of Dr. Joseph Coughlin, “was created in 1999 to invent new ideas and creatively translate technologies into practical solutions that improve people’s health and enable them to ‘do things’ throughout the lifespan” (taken from the AgeLab website).

 We now have a permanent home at MIT for our ongoing professional development forums.
 In return for our new home and association with a world class academic institution, we are thrilled that Boston Bridge members who work directly with older adults will be of assistance to Dr. Coughlin and the AgeLab staff.
 We look forward to a rewarding and successful partnership.
-Further information will be posted in late summer.

 Who We Are

 The mission of Boston Bridge is to provide opportunities for professional development, networking, career growth, and mentorship to its members.

 The vision of Boston Bridge is to inspire and invigorate connected, passionate, and informed professionals to be a part of the transformation of an aging America.*

 Boston Bridge is a growing group of emerging professionals in the field of aging who work or study in Greater Boston.
 Fields of study and interest include law, business, marketing, social work, expressive arts therapy, medicine, affordable housing, design, public health, nutrition, fundraising, and public policy.
 Meetings are held on a regular basis to learn how these fields intersect with older adults.
 During these meetings, established professionals share their expertise and networking opportunities promote professional growth and career prospects.